-A consolidation of three cases of employment discrimination under
+A consolidation of three cases of employment discrimination under Title VII.

-Holding: Employees are protected from discrimination due to their sexual orientation or gender identity under Title VII of the Civil Rights
+Holding: Employees are protected from discrimination due to their sexual orientation or gender identity under Title VII of the Civil Rights Act of 1964

-©NASPA/Hierophant Enterprises, Inc., 2021.
+©NASPA/Hierophant Enterprises, Inc, 2022.
 Copyrighted material.
 Express permission to post this material on the Fresno Pacific University website has been granted to comply with 34 C.F.R. § 106.45(b)(10)(i)(D).
 This material is not intended to be used by other entities, including other entities of higher education, for their own training purposes for any reason.
 Use of this material for proprietary reasons, except by the original author(s), is strictly prohibited.